 - Doesn't Like Guns: Caine refused to use guns, often frowned on allies who use guns, and constantly disarmed gun-wielding opponents and then disposed of the gun.

 - Evil Cannot Comprehend Good: In "The Nature of Evil", the unnamed murderer assumes Caine is after him for the bounty on his head.
-Caine says he doesn't care about the bounty, he cares about bringing him to justice for killing a little boy and beating an old man, and making sure he doesn't hurt anyone else.
+Caine says he doesn't care about the bounty, he cares about bringing him to justice for killing a mute young man and beating a blind old man, and making sure he doesn't hurt anyone else.
 The murderer says he doesn't understand why Caine would care, since the people he hurt weren't related to Caine.

 - Eye Scream: A Reverend (played by David Carradine's real life father, John Carradine) is staked out by Apaches with his eyes sewn open.
 He's permanently blinded by the time Caine rescues him.